 Total number of views and viewers

-The number of total views and unique viewers in an online video analytics tool gives a look into how far across your video content reached.
-This would be helpful when you expect a certain number of people to watch the video.
-For instance, if you broadcast a company-wide announcement for all your employees, you can tell whether all your employees watched the video or not by tallying the number of viewers with the number of employees.
+For instance, if a company-wide announcement for all employees is broadcast, you can tell whether all your employees watched the video or not by tallying the number of viewers with the number of employees.

 Number of Impressions